8BitMixtape/8Bit_JogjaNoise/README.md

 ## Dedicated NoiseCodes

-We have adapted other open source NoiseCodes to work on this littel NoiseBomb, such as:
+We have adapted other open source NoiseCodes to work on this little NoiseBomb, such as:

 * Jogjarmageddon - based on [Mozenzeef's Jarmageddon](https://www.moffenzeefmodular.com/jarmaggeddon)
 * QuantumNoise - based on [Alexander Zolotov's QuantumDJ](http://warmplace.ru/hard/qdj/)